bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 : A type representing an IP address.
 This type supports both IPv4 and IPv6 addresses.

+operation
+: A type representing a remote procedure call or other action that can be used to manipulate data elements or system behaviors.

 string
 : A type representing a human-readable string consisting of a (possibly restricted) subset of Unicode and ISO/IEC 10646 {{ISO.10646}} characters.